mujibur-rahman/golangTest/README.md

 * cd golangTest
 * go run main.go

+To use flag while running the `main.go`

+	* go run main.go [It will start default port: 8000, ginMode: release, logToFile:true and useGinLogger: false
+	* go run main.go -port=9000 -logToFile=false [It will start port 9000 and logToFile=false(It supports to write log on stdout)]

 it will start go web server.
 It will log all to `logs/web-server.log` command to see that: `tail -f  logs/web-server.log` from current directory